 Scott accepted our request for an interview and he will reveal important details about his style among important nature photography tips and tricks.

 Tell us about something about Scott Tilley Photography?

-No problem, I’ve been taking digital wildlife images for about seven years.
-Over that time I have continually upgraded my equipment and now shoot most of my images with a Canon 50d and associated lenses.
+No problem, I've been taking digital wildlife images for about seven years.
+Over that time I have continually upgraded my equipment and now shoot most of my images with a Canon 50D and associated lenses.
 My images are now sold by a number of photographic agencies and I have recently started to write articles to accompany my images.
 Although I have an interest in wildlife generally I am passionate about the wildlife in my local area, something that is often overlooked by photographers.
-British mammals are a particular favourite of mine and I hope eventually to get the full set, including bats!
+British mammals are a particular favorite of mine and I hope eventually to get the full set, including bats!
 I also enjoy the world of the “minibeast” and try to convey this alien world with a macro lens.

 What's your creative process like?

 My work is often driven by the demands of the stock libraries I shoot for, however, this can be quite specialized so I always make time to get out in my local area and just shoot whatever comes along.
 I find that I am most creative early in the morning, often getting to a favorite site before the sun rises.
 This is also a great time to bump into the local wildlife, and for me is good for the soul, you certainly feel like you have the world to yourself before the first dog walker has even got out of bed.